 The subjects involved in the experiments were college students who did not report having trypophobia.
 "The fact that we found effects in this population suggests a quite primitive and pervasive visual mechanism underlying an aversion to holes," Lourenco says.

 Since the time of Darwin, scientists have debated the relation between fear and disgust.
 The current paper adds to the growing evidence that - while the two emotions are on continuums and occasionally overlap - they have distinct neural and physiological underpinnings.

 "Our findings not only enhance our understanding of the visual system but also how visual processing may contribute to a range of other phobic reactions," Ayzenberg says.

 A third co-author of the study is Meghan Hickey.
 She worked on the experiments as an undergraduate psychology major, through the Scholarly Inquiry and Research at Emory (SIRE) program, and is now a medical student at the University of Massachusetts.

-*News Release by Emory Health Sciences: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Emory Health Sciences).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.